Guseyn/my-goals/README.md

 3. Create cutie test framework (cutie-assert) (Done)
 4. Tests on fs
 5. Tests on http
+6. Tests on buffer
+7. Tests on error
+8. Tests on date
-5. Finish cutie-rest
+9. Finish cutie-rest
-6. Tests on cutie-rest
+10. Tests on cutie-rest
-7. Docs on fs,http,rest
+11. Docs on fs, http, rest, buffer, error, date
-8. Make cutie-mongo
+12. Make cutie-mongo
+13. Tests on cutie-mongo
+14. Docs on cutie-mongo
-9. Make cutie-mongo-2pc
+15. Make cutie-mongo-2pc
+16. Tests on cutie-mongo-2pc
+17. Docs on cutie-mongo-2pc
+18. Write scientific work about implementation of async tree/async objects
-10. Make UI Framework: Page
+19. Make UI Framework: Page
+20. Test Page
+21. Write Docs on Page
-11. Rewrite my blog on cuties and Page
+20. Rewrite my blog on cuties and Page
+21. Create cutie-libs.org with docs and examples of using
-12. Make up an idea for startup
+22. Make up an idea for startup
-13. Create application
+23. Create application